ramadaif/note-app/README.md

 A simple and interactive notes web application built using HTML, CSS, and JavaScript.
-This app allows users to create, edit, and delete notes بسهولة with a clean and user-friendly interface.
+This app allows users to create, edit, and delete notes easily with a clean and user-friendly interface.

 Features:
 - Create new notes